Tyrn/wei/the-insider-en.typ

 vessels and several paintings done  in the "morning fog" style, most popular at the Golden Sovereign times, and in the  "thousand scales" style.
 The girl and dragon painting was not there.
-Or, more  precisely, it was there and not one, but several of them - it  was a popular sea prince tale - but  none  of them belonged to Koinna's hand.
+Or, more  precisely, it was there and not one, but several of them---it  was a popular sea prince tale---but  none  of them belonged to Koinna's hand.

      The official offered Bemish to sell anything the latter  would like and